BrightView Holdings Debt

 BrightView Holdings' liquidity is one of the most fundamental aspects of both its future profitability and its ability to meet different types of ongoing financial obligations.
 BrightView Holdings' cash, liquid assets, total liabilities, and shareholder equity can be utilized to evaluate how much leverage the Company is using to sustain its current operations.
 For traders, higher-leverage indicators usually imply a higher risk to shareholders.
 In addition, it helps BrightView Stock's retail investors understand whether an upcoming fall or rise in the market will negatively affect BrightView Holdings' stakeholders.

 For most companies, including BrightView Holdings, marketable securities, inventories, and receivables are the most common assets that could be converted to cash.
-However, for the executing running BrightView Holdings the most critical issue when dealing with liquidity needs is whether the current assets are properly aligned with its current liabilities.
-If not, management will need to obtain alternative financing to ensure that there are always enough cash equivalents on the balance sheet in reserve to pay for obligations.
+However, for BrightView Holdings, the most critical issue when managing liquidity is ensuring that current assets are properly aligned with current liabilities.
+If they are not, BrightView Holdings' management will need to obtain alternative financing to ensure there are always enough cash equivalents on the balance sheet to meet obligations.

 Price Book